lalwanii26/OpenScope/README.md

 ## Pilot script
 * Run the pilot_script.py under test-scripts folder to run Full Field Flicker and Static Grating
+* Currently it does not have Debug mode
+* Stimulus files are concatenated in this script
 * It does not contain the drifting grating yet - we are still working on it, can be found at test-scripts/drifting_grating.py
-* Currently does not have Debug mode
-* Stimulus files are concatenated in this script